-A Smart Traveller’s Guide to the New Zealand Currency for Australians.
+A Travel Money Guide to New Zealand

 Heading across the Tasman to the Land of the Long White Cloud, many Australians are mistaken for thinking they can use their own currency.